CaptnJayce/CaptnJayce/README.md

-Hi there, I make games and devlogs :)
+Hi there, I make games and yell at digital voids

 Looking to play an incremental game?
-Check out my [Perpetua](https://captnjayce.itch.io/perpetua) demo on itch!
+Check out my [Perpetua](https://captnjayce.itch.io/perpetua) demo on itch